 Believe it or not, they're counting on you to hold the line because even if they disagree or refuse to repent, they know deep down inside that you have integrity and will not violate your principles, even to win their approval.

-I can tell you how many times I've been called hateful and all kinds of nasty things because of what I teach concerning homosexuality.
-I mean, in public, I've been interviewed on the radio, on talk shows, and people call in and you know, accuse me of that to my face, that I'm unloving and hateful and so on and so forth.
+I can't tell you how many times I've been called hateful and all kinds of nasty things because of what I teach concerning homosexuality.
+I mean, in public, I've been interviewed on the radio, on talk shows, and people call in and accuse me of that to my face- that I'm unloving and hateful and so on and so forth.
 And my answer to them: What you think is hate is really love, because I'm risking your rejection in order to tell you the truth.
 I'm risking that you will reject me, in order to tell you what the truth is, in order to save your soul.

 If you want to save their souls you have to tell them the truth.
 You must never ever compromise.
 They will never repent if there's no one left to call them out on their sins.
 You have to hold the line.